spiral/docs/orm/accessors.md

 $user->time_registered = 'next friday 10am';
 ```

-> Attentio, the DBAL will convert and fetch all dates using UTC timezone!
+> DateTime will be automatically converted into DB specific timezone (UTC by default).